circlefin/malachite/specs/english/proofs_scheduling.md

 The constant `L` should be computed by considering the expected (good case) latency to produce a proof and the typical Starknet's block latency.

+> TODO: latency in time, not number of blocks.

 Since **production proofs is expensive**, we should avoid having multiple provers spending resources to proof the same block.
 The need for a **scheduling protocol** derives from this requirement.
-Of course, in bad scenarios, we would need multiple provers for a single block, but this scenario should be avoided whenever possible.
+Of course, in bad scenarios, we would need multiple provers for a single block, but this situation should be avoided whenever possible.

 **Proofs are included in blocks** and are committed to the blockchain.
-If fact, a block is only "finalized" when it is committed to the blockchain **and** another, future block including its proofs is also committed to the blockchain.
+If fact, the content of block is only _final_ when:
+(i) it is committed to the blockchain,
+(ii) another block including its proof is also committed to the blockchain, and (iii) the proof of the original block is sent to and validate by L1, the Ethereum blockchain.

-Ideally, each proposed block should contain a proof of a previously committed block.
+Ideally, each proposed block should include a proof of a single, previously committed block.
-But it is possible to have either blocks with no proof included, as none was available, and blocks with multiple proofs included.
+However, we cannot guarantee that a proof of a previously committed block is available whenever a new block is proposed.
+As a result, some blocks may not include any proof, and some other blocks will need to include proofs of multiple, previously committed blocks.
+Or, more precisely, a proof attesting the proper execution of multiple blocks.

 Since proofs are part of proposed blocks, the **prover** role in this specification is associated to the **proposer** role in the consensus protocol.